Funky Barn

-Funky Barn, known as Funky Barn 3D on the Nintendo 3DS, is a farm simulation video game developed by Tantalus Interactive and published by Ubisoft and 505 Games for the Nintendo 3DS and Wii U consoles respectively.
+Funky Barn, known as Funky Barn 3D on the Nintendo 3DS, is a farm simulation video game developed by Tantalus Media and published by Ubisoft and 505 Games for the Nintendo 3DS and Wii U consoles respectively.

 Gameplay

 Gameplay is similar to that of the Story of Seasons series or Shepherd's Crossing.

-The Player can choose between two game modes: the main game or challenge farms.
-In the main game players start their own farm while getting new items and animals over time. in the challenge mode they fix up an abandoned farm in extreme disrepair.
+The player can choose between two game modes: the main game or challenge farms.
+In the main game, players start their own farm and acquire new items and animals over time.
+In challenge mode, they restore an abandoned farm that is in extreme disrepair.

 Reception

 Funky Barn received mixed reviews upon release; the Wii U version currently holds a rating of 50/100 on Metacritic and a 50.83% on GameRankings, based on 10 and 12 reviews, respectively.
 The 3DS version received similar reception, holding a 55% on Game Rankings based on 2 reviews.